Vietnam defends decision to revoke dissident's citizenship

-HANOI Vietnam on Thursday defended its decision to revoke the citizenship of French-Vietnamese dissident Pham Minh Hoang, a former political prisoner who is accused of breaking the law and threatening state security.
+HANOI (Reuters) - Vietnam on Thursday defended its decision to revoke the citizenship of French-Vietnamese dissident Pham Minh Hoang, a former political prisoner who is accused of breaking the law and threatening state security.

 The 62-year-old mathematics lecturer was told of the decision last week, drawing criticism from human rights groups.
 The government has not said exactly what he is accused of.